 GUI

 Overview

+The usage of a GUI is incorporated into the program, so the user can navigate the game, by clicking on the chosen buttons, rather than entering text to the terminal.
+The user also can view the current board position displayed by the GUI.

 „A graphical user interface (GUI) is a digital interface in which a user interacts with graphical components such as icons, buttons, and menus.
 In a GUI, the visuals displayed in the user interface convey information relevant to the user, as well as actions that they can take.”
 (Juviler, 2023)

-Why is the GUI needed?

-The usage of a GUI is incorporated into the program, so the user can navigate the game with his mouse.
-T

-The usage of a GUI is integrated into the program, so the user can operate the game with a mouse.
-Otherwise the user is required to write their input to the program through the terminal.

-The GUI is not only responsible for transmitting input, but also to display the current position on the chess board.
-This way the user has a more comfortable way of deciding the move he wants to play.

-I specifically looked for a chess code that has a GUI integrated into it, since I want to create a game like experience when interacting with the program, rather than writing input through text.

 The program uses Tkinter for visualization of the board and the pieces.